-28 For a discussion on how the previous guidelines may have impacted on the incidence of illegal abortion, see Legal Assistance Centre.
+27 For a discussion on how the previous guidelines may have impacted on the incidence of illegal abortion, see Legal Assistance Centre.
 (2008).
 School Policy on Learner Pregnancy in Namibia: Background to Reform.
 Windhoek, Namibia: Legal Assistance Centre.
 Available at:

-swww.lac.org.na/projects/grap/Pdf/learnerpregnancyfull.pdf> Last accessed 14 February 2011.
+mww.lac.org.na/projects/grap/Pdf/learnerpregnancyfull.pdf> Last accessed 14 February 2011.

-29 Information provided to the Legal Assistance Centre by letter by the Commissioner General of the Namibian Correctional Service and by telephone.
+28 Information provided to the Legal Assistance Centre by letter by the Commissioner General of the Namibian Correctional Service and by telephone.
 February/March 2011.

-30 Directorate of Special Programmes.
+29 Directorate of Special Programmes.
 (2009).
 Progress report on the third medium term plan on HIV/AIDS.
 Windhoek, Namibia: Ministry of Health and Social Services.
 At page vii.

-In line with general recommendation 6 by the CEDAW Committee,31 the Government has strengthened its policy provisions to eliminate discrimination against women:
+In line with general recommendation 6 by the CEDAW Committee,30 the Government has strengthened its policy provisions to eliminate discrimination against women:

 Vision 2030: The Government adopted Vision 2030 in 2004.
 The document is intended to guide Namibia's development over the next 30 years.
-The importance of achieving gender equality in order to meet the goals of Vision 2030 is cited throughout the report.32
+The importance of achieving gender equality in order to meet the goals of Vision 2030 is cited throughout the report.31

 National Development Plan III: Since the previous report, Namibia's third National Development Plan (2007/8-2011/2012) has come into effect.
-One of the main goals of the policy is to improve gender equality.33 The recognition of gender should be further strengthened in the fourth development plan.
+One of the main goals of the policy is to improve gender equality.32 The recognition of gender should be further strengthened in the fourth development plan.

-Update of the National Gender Policy: The Ministry of Gender Equality and Child Welfare (MGECW) has reviewed the National Gender Policy (2010-2020) and is in the process of updating the National Gender Plan of Action.34 Two new areas have been included in the reviewed policy, (1) gender, peace-building, conflict resolution and natural disasters and (2) gender equality in the family context.
+Update of the National Gender Policy: The Ministry of Gender Equality and Child Welfare (MGECW) is updating the National Gender Policy and the National Gender Plan of Action.33 Two new areas have been included in the updated policy namely, gender, peace-building, conflict resolution and natural disasters and gender equality in the family context.
 The policy section on gender, health and reproductive health includes specific reference to HIV/AIDS.
-This is in line with CEDAW general recommendation 15.35
+This is in line with CEDAW general recommendation 15.34

-The points listed below were identified in the 2nd and 3rd report as challenges towards implementing the previous gender policy.36 As requested in the concluding comments from the CEDAW Committee, the table details how Government has worked to address the challenges.37 Measures associated with the National Gender Policy are also discussed under point 5.1.
+The points listed below were identified in the previous reports as challenges towards implementing the previous gender policy.35 As requested in the concluding comments from the CEDAW Committee, the table details how Government has worked to address the challenges.36 Measures associated with the National Gender Policy are also discussed under point 5.1.